sandhawke/arraydom/README.md

 `arraydom.expanded(node)` returns a deep copy of the tree rooted at `node`, modified to be regular and HTML-like.
 That is, no classes in node[0], no `$` attributes, no `+` elements (except possibly at the root), no omitted attr objects, no _inherits, etc.

 `arraydom.compacted(node) returns a deep copy of the tree rooted at `node`, modified to be as nice as possible, the opposite of `expanded`.

-`arraydom.defclass(node, css) modifies an expanded-form tree, renaming all defclass classes, adding to the `css` object in the process.
-Should this have an option for forbidding or randomizing any undeclared classes?

 ## Command line (if installed with -g)